buley/personal/src/content/advice.md

 - *"Education is not the filling of a pail, but the lighting of a fire."* -- William Butler Yeats
 - *"Be the change that you wish to see in the world."* -- Mahatma Gandhi
 - *"There is no single self.
 Who you are is an ever-shifting state, dictated by context and past experience."* -- Robert Sapolsky
+ - *"Of all the paths you take in life, make sure a few of them are dirt."* -- John Muir (attributed)
+ - *"Therefore we are all, in some sense, mountaineers, and going to the mountains is going home."* -- John Muir

 ### Adaptability & Change
 *Quotes on adaptability and change.*